TheSouthernCore/kaihackclub/README.md

-# kaihackclub
+# Hackpad Macropad

-A repository made for publishing my creations for Hackclub and AMD
+This is a product I made in colaboration with Hackclub Blueprint and AMD

+Its a simple Macropad that includes 2 RGB LEDs and 4 Keys

+You will need a SEEED STUDIO RP2040 Microcontroller for this to work.
-I have uploaded the STLs for the casing and all files for the PCB

-Please remember to download the SEEED STUDIO files for KiCad to view the PCB
+Both the STLs for the cacing and the PCB files are here.
+You need KiCad to view the PCB and need the SEEED STUDIO extensions aswell.

+Thank you for looking at my project :)